hugomn/react-redux-saga-starter/README.md

 ## ToDos

+1. ~~Migrate to typescript~~
-1. Cover all reducers and sagas to have 100% of coverage
+2. Cover all reducers and sagas to have 100% of coverage
-2. Display error and success messages after voting
+3. Display error and success messages after voting
-3. Create a form to submit new questions
+4. Create a form to submit new questions

 ## Credits